-Up until now, one of the only minimally invasive procedures to help stop sweating was through the use of Botox, which blocks the nerves that control sweating.
+Up until now, one of the only minimally invasive procedures to help stop sweating was through the use of Anti-Wrinkle Injections, which blocks the nerves that control sweating.
 However as new nerves grow back, the sweating begins again.

-Botox is a more well known treatment for hyperhidrosis.
-A starch test is performed to locate the sweat glands and then a small amount of Botox is injected into approximately 12 to 15 places under each arm.
+Anti-Wrinkle Injections is a more well known treatment for hyperhidrosis.
+A starch test is performed to locate the sweat glands and then a small amount of Anti-Wrinkle Injections is injected into approximately 12 to 15 places under each arm.

 The focus then turned to other various non-surgical procedures to see if one of them was suitable for dealing with hyperhidrosis in a permanent way.

 Radiofrequency was explored but this didn’t work well for a very simple reason.
 Radiofrequency works by applying heat to the surface of the skin, so there was possible risk of damaging or scarring the surface of the skin before even reaching the glands.
 Also working blind and going through vascular and fat tissue before reaching the target could risk overheating this tissue on the way through.